 A room renter would not be an employee of yours, so you would probably save money on National Insurance contributions, holiday and sick pay, and pension contributions.
 However, because room renters are self-employed and running their own business, you will have no control over the services or products they offer, how much they charge, or what hours they work.

 You will also need a clear room renting agreement in place to prevent possible disagreements and expensive legal action in the future.
 Consider a three-month trial to see how things work out before committing to a longer period.

-Our chair renting guide (which covers room and space renting) is available free to NHF Members.
+Our chair renting guide (which covers room and space renting) is available free to NHF/NBF Members.